Strivin0311/long-llms-learning/methodology/extrapolative_pes.md

 \end{align}
 $$

+* **RoPE Properties**.
 According to the property described in the following equation, not only RoPEs ensure the magnitude of $\mathbf{q}, \mathbf{k}$ remains unchanged due to unitary transformation, but also every entry in $P$, i.e., each pair of $\mathbf{q}, \mathbf{k}$, will only be tagged with embeddings in terms of their relative distance in the sequence.
 RoPE provides a more stable scheme to handle longer sequences.
 It captures relative positional patterns with absolute position awareness, thus widely used in state-of-the-art open-source LLMs like LLaMA and GLM.
 It is worth noting that SinPEs are initially applied on the word embeddings before entering the Encoder or Decoder blocks by addition.
 Comparing the [vanilla structure](../imgs/vanilla_Transformer_sinpe_highlight.png) with the current typical one in [Fig](../imgs/overview_with_caption.png) $\mathbf{(a)}$, RoPEs are applied to $Q, K$ in each attention layer before the kernel operations by equivalent element-wise vector multiplication to save registered buffer memory.

 $$
 \begin{align}